georgealexanderday/georgealexanderday/README.md

 - 👋 Hi, I’m @georgealexanderday
 - Computer Science BSc - University of St Andrews
-- AI & Datascience - NCH at Northeastern
+- AI & Datascience - Northeastern Univeristy - London

 <!---
 georgealexanderday/georgealexanderday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.